mvolkov/clc-runner/README.md

-# CLC Runner - Deply Ubuntu 16 VM in CLC
+# CLC Runner - Deply Ubuntu 16 at CLC

 Demonstrate usage of the Runner at CLC.

+VM is created at the Default group.